jpgomez-civica/TecladoEnLlamas2020/Alex Troya/readme.md

 **Models** used are inside the day folder.
 For the moment this model is used just in this challenge.
 **Traits**: `File` will be used in other challenges.
 It will be on root folder.

+## Wiki .<a name="wiki"></a>
+**DAY 05**
+ https://regexr.com : Very useful tool for try and practice regular expresions.
+ALso, you can find a lot of regex made by the community.
+I found some ones that I've used in `day_05` in that section of the app.